 Cal TF Staff will seek price quotes from at least two firms for new measures that are expected to cost more than \$25,000 to develop.
-When taking on a new project, the Tech Matrix Contractor will agree to complete all work within the established timeframes, that they have no current financial interests in the measure, and will not be involved with implementing the measure for a period of three years.
+When taking on a new project, the Tech Matrix Contractor will agree to complete all work within the established timeframes and disclose any financial interests in the measure.

-The Tech Matrix Contractor project team will consist of a Measure Developer, Peer Reviewer, and Measure Development Manager and Measure Requester (if desired) as required by the Cal TF QA/QC process.8 This team will be responsible for adhering to the established measure development requirements laid out in the eTRM Data Specification.
+The Tech Matrix Contractor project team will consist of a Measure Developer, Peer Reviewer, and Measure Development Manager as required by the Cal TF QA/QC process.8 The Measure Requester will be invited to participate and contribute to the extent they are willing; at a miniumum, they will be kept apprised of the progress of measure development.
+This team will be responsible for adhering to the established measure development requirements laid out in the eTRM Data Specification.
 The Measure Developer will compile all calculations, simulation model inputs and output files, and all sources for input parameters and assumptions.
 All such material must be provided to the Peer Reviewer and the Measure Development Manager.
 The Peer Reviewer will verify technical data, methodology, inputs, assumptions, and references to identify and eliminate errors.
 The Measure Development Manager will conduct a higher-level of QA/QC, including (but not limited to) verifying that Peer Review comments were adequately addressed and ensuring that the measure as developed is applicable statewide.